uccser/verto/verto/tests/assets/configuration/test.md

-{image file-path="http://placehold.it/350x150" caption="true" source="https://placehold.it/" hover-text="This is hover text" alignment="left" alt="This is alt text"}
+{image file-path="http://placehold.it/350x150" alt="This is alt text" caption="true" source="https://placehold.it/" hover-text="This is hover text" alignment="left"}

 Dancing with our hands tied.